 At least 30 minutes a day, five days a week.
 For weight loss, try to go for 60 minutes.
 If you are unable to set aside 30-60 minutes for activity, try separating it into 10-minute bouts throughout the day.

 When you have more muscle, your body requires more calories to maintain it.
-This will increase your basal metabolic rate.
-Try weight training at least two times a week for positive affects on your metabolism.
+Strength training will increase your basal metabolic rate.
+Try strength training at least two times a week for positive effects on your metabolism.

 Increase Non-exercise activity thermogenesis (NEAT):

 Non-exercise activity thermogenesis accounts for 10-20% of the calories burned through regular activities of daily living.
-For example taking a shower, cleaning the dishes, or folding clothes help you burn more calories.
-A study suggested that you can burn 800 more calories daily just by increasing NEAT.
+For example, taking a shower, cleaning the dishes, or folding clothes help you burn more calories.
+A study suggested that you can burn 800 more calories daily just by increasing your NEAT.